mattdibi/eclipsecon-keyboard-talk/slides.md

 Docs: https://github.com/manna-harbour/miryoku

 <!--
-And here we are, this is the base for my current layout: the Miryoky layout by Manna Harbour.
+And here we are, this is the principle behind the Miryoky layout by Manna Harbour.
+One of the most common for minimal keyboards.

 As you can see it packs quite a lot more features that what I covered:
 - it has a media layer for controlling volume, media and bluetooth settings.
 - a mouse emulation layer
 - some copy paste shortucts for one handed use
+- in its default configuration uses the Colemak layout but supports QWERTY, Dvorak and others out of the box

 and more.
 I invite you to give a look at the awesome documentation provided in the official repo.